MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ## Forms and dashboards

-The financial services accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
-This section describes a few of the forms, views, and dashboards that demonstrate how it extends Common Data Model, Power Platform, and Dynamics 365 for Banking.
+The financial services accelerator can be used with Microsoft Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
+This section describes a few of the forms, views, and dashboards that demonstrate how it extends Common Data Model, Microsoft Power Platform, and Dynamics 365 for Banking.

 ### Customer 360 form